christine-nil/sql-sandbox/ReadMe.md

 ```bash
 sqlite3 sandbox.db
 ```
-If your terminal got stuck, type 'sqlite3 --version' and press 'Enter' to check if 'sqlite3' is correctly installed.
+If your terminal got stuck, type `sqlite3 --version` and press `Enter` to check if `sqlite3` is correctly installed.
 If it's still stuck, restart your terminal or PC.

 2. Once in SQLite, you can see available tables: